What is blue light? The effect blue light has on your sleep and more.

 Everyone has slightly different circadian rhythms, but the average length is 24 and one-quarter hours.
 The circadian rhythm of people who stay up late is slightly longer, while the rhythms of earlier birds fall short of 24 hours.
 Dr. Charles Czeisler of Harvard Medical School showed, in 1981, that daylight keeps a person's internal clock aligned with the environment.

-Study after study has linked working the night shift and exposure to light at night to several types of cancer (breast, prostate), diabetes, heart disease, and obesity.
-It's not exactly clear why nighttime light exposure seems to be so bad for us.
+Some studies suggest a link between exposure to light at night, such as working the night shift, to some types of cancer, diabetes, heart disease, and obesity.
+That's not proof that nighttime light exposure causes these conditions; nor is it clear why it could be bad for us.
 But we do know that exposure to light suppresses the secretion of melatonin, a hormone that influences circadian rhythms, and there's some experimental evidence (it's very preliminary) that lower melatonin levels might explain the association with cancer.

 A Harvard study shed a little bit of light on the possible connection to diabetes and possibly obesity.
 The researchers put 10 people on a schedule that gradually shifted the timing of their circadian rhythms.
 Their blood sugar levels increased, throwing them into a prediabetic state, and levels of leptin, a hormone that leaves people feeling full after a meal, went down.